 GPU GPT-2 Corpus Trainer #

-This file trains GPT-2-style models from text in TorchLean.
+This command trains GPT-2-style models from text in TorchLean.

 The model is initialized inside TorchLean and trained by the TorchLean runtime.
 It does not load a pretrained PyTorch/Hugging Face checkpoint:

-NN.API.Text/NN.API.Text.Bpe, - the compact GPT-2-style architecture lives in
+TorchLean.text, - the compact GPT-2-style architecture lives under

-NN.API.nn.models(seeNN.API.Models.Gpt2), - this file is the runnable corpus trainer and enforces CUDA by default.
+TorchLean.nn.models, - the runnable corpus trainer enforces CUDA by default.

 Runner subcommand name.
-This subcommand trains a GPT-2-style model from scratch.
+This subcommand trains a randomly initialized GPT-2-style model.

 Instances For